 From our 1983 inception through to the present day, our purpose has been to deliver enduring, responsible wealth creation for investors over the long-term.
 We believe there are four mutually reinforcing strands of being a responsible investment manager: active ownership and management; advocating in beneficiaries' interests; ESG-integrated investments; and behaving as a responsible business.

 Together, these aim to generate enduring, responsible wealth creation for the end beneficiary investors, encompassing investment returns and their social and environmental impact.

-With our past and future aims firmly based around a longterm and responsible approach, our structure provides the benefit of access to a broad range of dedicated, high conviction investment teams, combined with an established and robust operating platform.
+With our past and future aims firmly based around a long-term and responsible approach, our structure provides the benefit of access to a broad range of dedicated, high-conviction investment teams, combined with an established and robust operating platform.
 Our engagement team EOS enables institutional asset owners around the world to meet their fiduciary responsibilities and become active owners of their assets.

 As responsible investors, we embrace high-active-share investing.
-We take a holistic approach that integrates material ESG considerations and engagement insights into all of our investment products, something that offers our fund managers an additional vantage point with which to assess an asset's potential to deliver long-term sustainable wealth.
+We take a holistic approach that integrates material ESG considerations and, for our active fundamental and private markets funds, engagement insights into our investment process, something that offers our fund managers an additional vantage point with which to assess an asset's potential to deliver long-term wealth responsibly.
 We firmly believe that our ability to mitigate ESG risks and capture the investment opportunities arising from these considerations is essential to achieving consistent investment outperformance for our clients.

 As signatories to the UK Stewardship Code and in accordance with our Engagement Policy, we are committed to be active owners of the companies in which we invest.
 Meanwhile, our Engagement Plan sets out the expectations we have of our investee companies with which we engage.
 This includes our expectations around relationships with stakeholders, workers and human rights.
 Companies are expected to ensure that they respect the human rights of those affected by their operations and their value chains.
-They should develop plans to identify and manage these human rights risks to minimise adverse and encourage positive human rights outcomes.
+They should develop plans to identify and manage these human rights risks to minimise adverse impacts and encourage positive human rights outcomes.
 At the very least, companies should not only obey the law but respect the human rights of those affected by their activities and be open about and prepared to discuss the impact of their activities.
+In the coming years, we will increase our focus on protecting indigenous and community rights and human rights in high-risk regions such as disputed territories or areas of conflict.

-In September 2023 we published our inaugural Human Rights Policy Statement.
-This statement sets out our commitment to respecting human rights in accordance with the United Nations ("UN") Universal Declaration of Human Rights; the International Labor Organization's ("ILO") Declaration on Fundamental Principles and Rights at Work; the UNGC; and the UN Guiding Principles on Business and Human Rights ("UNGPs").
+We set out our engagement-driven approach across asset classes to human rights in our Human & Labour Rights Policy Statement, which is located in our Responsible Investment Policy.
+This statement sets out our commitment to respecting human rights in accordance with the United Nations ("UN") Universal Declaration of Human Rights; the International Labor Organization's ("ILO") Declaration on Fundamental Principles and Rights at Work; the UN Global Compact ("UNGC"); and the UN Guiding Principles on Business and Human Rights ("UNGPs").
 This commitment applies to all of our investments, in all asset classes and in all geographies.
 We are committed to integrating human rights issues (as one aspect of wider sustainability and governance issues) into our investment analysis and decisions across all asset classes.
 We are also committed to using our influence as a large asset manager to engage with the companies we invest in to protect and respect human rights.